Eschatologue/CM_wiki/docs/gameplay/combat/movement.md

 ### Cover

-Positioning behind obstacles or other characters can provide cover, granting bonuses to AC and Dexterity saving throws.
+Positioning behind obstacles or other characters can provide cover, granting bonuses to AC and Dexterity Saving Throws.

-- **Half Cover.** +2 bonus to AC and Dexterity saving throws.
+- **Half Cover.** +2 bonus to AC and Dexterity Saving Throws.
-- **Three-Quarters Cover.** +5 bonus to AC and Dexterity saving throws.
+- **Three-Quarters Cover.** +5 bonus to AC and Dexterity Saving Throws.
 - **Total Cover.** Cannot be targeted directly by attacks or spells.

 ## Space